BlackDragonF/WordCounter/README.md

 # WordCounter

-## Introduction
+## Description

 This is the course design of Data Structure from Computer Science and Technology Department in HUST.

-A word counter program based on Trie Tree and Hash Table.
+A command-line word counter program based on Trie Tree and Hash Table.

 The author of this program - BlackDragon - is an undergraduate of HUST.

-Any discussion or suggestion is welcomed, but you SHOULD NOT COPY the code directly if you are facing the same/similar course design.
+Any discussion/suggestion/issues/pull requests is welcomed, but you SHOULD NOT COPY the codes directly if you are facing the same/similar course design/experiment.
 After all, copying the codes won't make you stronger :)

+`wordcounter [OPTIONS] file [FILENAME]`

+## Options

+	-h				Print this help text and exit
+	-d				Use data file(hash table) instead of text file to generate look-up table -s				Data structure used to generate look-up table - trie, hash, both - default is both If -d is specified, -s will be ignored
+	-k				Save the look-up table(hash table) to file
+					If -s isn't specified with hash or both, -k will be ignored -f				Enable interactive find mode
+	-t				Print all the words and their positions in text

+## Examples

+	# Print the help text
+	$ wordcounter -h

+	# Generate the look-up table using hash table and trie tree both
+	$ wordcounter -s both text.txt

+	# Generate the look-up table using hash table and save to file
+	$ wordcounter -s hash -k text.txt

+	# Load the look-up table(hash table) from file and traverse
+	$ wordcounter -dt data.dat

+	# Generate the look-up table using trie tree and search words
+	$ wordcounter -s trie -f text.txt

 ## Architecture